|

 The question this time is easier to explain: Low cholesterol compromises the immune system.
 So this one is connected to cholesterol-lowering.

-But note that in this example provides strong evidence that statins prevent vitamin D from strengthening the immune system.
+But note that this example provides strong evidence that statins prevent vitamin D from strengthening the immune system.
 That could have unfortunate consequences in anyone who needs a strong immune system.
 And that is everyone except a transplant patient!

 References